Dry Mouth and Dehydration: The Oral Health Connection

 We provide tailored treatment plans that may include:

-• Professional cleanings to prevent decay
+• Professional teeth cleanings to prevent decay

 • Fluoride treatments for extra protection